rust-lang/cargo/src/doc/crates-io.md

 `~/.cargo/config`.
 Note that this token is a **secret** and should not be shared with anyone else.
 If it leaks for any reason, you should regenerate it immediately.

+# Before publishing a new crate

+Keep in mind that crate names on crates.io are allocated on a first-come-first- serve basis.
+Once a crate name is taken, it cannot be used for another crate.

 ## Packaging a crate